royalespn/SpringCloudStream/README.md

 # 1. run the single-node kafka and rabbitmq binder:
 find the docker-compose files for kafka and rabbitmq under resources folder:
->>run it using command:
+>>run both the docker-compose files using command: docker-compose up -d
-docker-compose up

 # 2 Make sure both the servers are listening on the respective ports:
 >>run the below commands